salifou/ansible-sar/README.md

 - `working_dir` the working directory
 - `csv` the CSV file

-The tarball archives for each CSV file should be placed in a folder named after the CSV file (without the extension) under `$WORKING_DIR/archives/` folder.
+The archives (tarballs) for each CSV file should be placed in a folder named after the CSV file (without the extension) under `$WORKING_DIR/archives/` folder.

 Example